Rightweighting Glass Wine Bottles

 Surprisingly, the demand for much lighter bottles has only been over the past 15-20 years.
 In the glass bottle making process, molten glass blows into a mould.
 It’s then only as strong as its weakest spot.
 Hence the more complex the shape, the more potential for weak spots.
 Compensation for weak spots was by having thicker glass walls, which adds weight.

-However, the glass industry developed a process known as “narrow neck press and blow” or NPBB.
+However, the glass industry developed “narrow neck press and blow” or NPBB.
 The video link shows how.
 Suffice to say that this enables a far more consistent thickness of glass in bottle manufacture, eliminating weak spots and allowing thinner glass, so saving significant weight.
 Thanks also to computer-aided design (CAD), these bottles are often stronger than their heavyweight counterparts!
 Hence while an average 750 ml still wine bottle was around 500 g in weight, such rightweighting means a standard Burgundy-style bottle is typically 395 g while a standard Bordeaux-style is 345 g.
 These are available from stock, while bespoke designs can go down to 300 g.

 Significant weight savings